How Traditional Chinese Medicine uses Cordyceps

 Cordyceps Caterpillar fungus

-Written by Michael Max - Updated: June 28, 2024
+Written by Michael Max - Updated: December 4, 2024

-As a practitioner of Chinese herbal medicine, I’m often asked the question “is ________ a good herb?
+As a practitioner of Chinese herbal medicine, I’m often asked the question “is ________ a good herb?”

-We can only answer this question by first asking “for who, and when?”
+We can only answer this question by first asking “For who, and when?”

 Generally speaking, life is not so simple.
 As any health concern or problem a person has is embedded in a complex tangle of biochemistry, lifestyle habits, genetics, social relationships and the stories we tell ourselves about who we are and what things mean.